FernandoLaguna/Books/README.md

 SQL = Structured Query Language

 #### Selected Topic
-Books recommendation
+Books recommendation using a Machine Learning Model

 #### Reasons Why

-We want to rank whether a book can be recommended to read or not based on some characteristics of the books.
+As a professional agency, our priority is to provide the best quality in our service, which is market research, and to help our clients lay the foundations for their beginnings.
+That said, our reason for implementing a machine learning model to conduct the study is to provide the best solution using the disciplines of artificial intelligence.
+Our motto is: "We'll find the way".

-#### Source of Data Decription
+#### Source of Data Description

 We reviewed a couple of sources trying to get enough information that may help us to understand and predict how recommendable or succiesful a book may be based on some of its general information.